 Based on Microsoft’s Shared Responsibility Model, it’s the user’s responsibility to plan and implement a backup and recovery strategy for their Azure data.
-There are native services in place that allow you to back up Azure VMs, and there are many vendors that offer an Agent-based approach for both Microsoft Azure backups and on-premises workloads.
-However, data protection in the cloud isn't always straightforward, so leveraging limited or legacy backup methods can present certain challenges.
+There are native services in place that allow you to back up Azure VMs, Azure SQL and Azure Files, and there are many vendors that offer agent-based approaches for both Azure backups and on-premises workloads.
+However, data protection in the cloud isn't always straightforward, so leveraging limited or legacy backup methods can present some challenges.

-First, snapshots of Azure VMs are not real backups, and therefore cannot be leveraged for long-term data retention and recovery.
+First, Azure VM snapshots are not real backups, and therefore cannot be leveraged for long-term data retention and recovery.
 Aged snapshots are also costly when they’re kept in Azure for longer than a few days.
-Manual scripting to automate native Azure VM snapshots can quickly become complex, especially in large environments.
+Manual scripting to automate native Azure VM snapshots can also quickly become complex, especially in large environments.

-Whenever you leverage a cloud-native backup solution like Veeam Backup for Microsoft Azure, an image-based backup is created automatically from native Azure VM snapshots based on your chosen backup policy.
-This allows for greater control and management of your daily data protection operations and policy deployments along with improved application-aware processing and quicker recoveries for Azure VMs.
+Whenever you use a cloud-native backup solution like Veeam Backup for Microsoft Azure, an image-based backup is created automatically from native Azure VM snapshots that are based on your chosen backup policy.
+This allows for greater control and management of your daily data protection operations and policy deployments, as well as improved application-aware processing and quicker recovery for Azure VMs.